-Number of models Model type Model description Corporate ar nd Investr nent Bank 9 PD Large corporate portfolio: Models have a quantitative and qualitative component, are internally developed using industry accepted statistica Models have a quantitative and quantitative component, are internally developed using industry accepted statistical methodologies for low default environments and making use of internal and external data covering full economic cycles.
+Number of models Model type Model description Corporate an d Investr nent Bank 9 PD Large corporate portfolio: Models have a quantitative and qualitative component, are internally developed using industry accepted statistical methodologies for low default environments and making use of internal and external data covering full economic cycles.
 Where external data is used, appropriate testing is performed to ensure it remains representative of the internal portfolio.
 Three externally developed models are used, with calibrations to internal portfolio behaviour.
-Sovereign and bank portfolios: • Models are internally developed using statistical and expert judgement techniques and benchmarked against external ratin agency ratings to determine final ratings.
+Sovereign and bank portfolios: Models are internally developed using statistical and expert judgement techniques and benchmarked against external rating agency ratings to determine final ratings.
 Models are calibrated using external default data and credit spread market data.
-Specialised lending portfolios: • Hybrid models using either a combination of statistical cash flow simulation models and qualitative scorecards or scorecard developed on internal data and calibrated to a combination of internal data and external benchmarks as appropriate.
-All above portfolios: All DG ratings and associated PDs are reviewed by the credit risk portfolio representative and, if necessary, final adjustment are made to reflect information not captured by the models.
-Rating models make use of borrower-specific financial statement information as well as collateral information wher applicable.
+Specialised lending portfolios: Hybrid models using either a combination of statistical cash flow simulation models and qualitative scorecards or scorecards developed on internal data and calibrated to a combination of internal data and external benchmarks as appropriate.
+All above portfolios: All DG ratings and associated PDs are reviewed by the credit risk portfolio representative and, if necessary, final adjustments are made to reflect information not captured by the models.
+Rating models make use of borrower-specific financial statement information as well as collateral information when applicable.
 5 LGD LGD models are developed internally using industry accepted statistical methodologies for low default environments and dat covering long-run and downturn conditions.
-The models are generally hybrid models developed on internal and external loss and recovery data with oversight and input from the credit experts, where appropriate.

-from the credit experts, where appropriate.
+The models are generally hybrid models developed on internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with oversight and input internal and external loss and recovery data with ov from the credit experts, where appropriate.
 Models make use of transactional and collateral information with prudent adjustments to mitigate heightened uncertainty due to low volumes of data, where appropriate.

-1 EAD • EAD estimation is based on regulatory guidelines with credit conversion factors used as appropriate. ٠ Standard industry EAD methodologies are used, with internal and external data used to estimate long-run and downturn estimates.
+1 EAD • EAD estimation is based on regulatory guidelines with credit conversion factors used as appropriate. • Standard industry EAD methodologies are used, with internal and external data used to estimate long-run and downturn estimates.